 Leaming and Winchester laid out a compelling case: by reducing the effort needed to prepare the IT budget and ensuring everything was in sync, they could spend more time analyzing the actual spend and making better decisions for the business.

 “We realized we’d been performing a bottom-up budgeting process for several years, but it wasn’t effective for us.
 We were working the process, but we weren’t improving the process,” said Leaming.

-Said Winchester, “Prior to Apptio IT Planning, we never had the time to go back and ask our cost center managers, ‘Does all this really make sense?
+Said Winchester, “Prior to Apptio, we never had the time to go back and ask our cost center managers, ‘Does all this really make sense?
 Does it pull together correctly?’
 We were too busy making sure everything ticked and tied at the top level.”

 There were a number of other challenges with the planning process.
 Versioning was a huge headache for the team.
 “All of the spreadsheets coming from our cost centers had to be identical to be accurate, and any change had to be applied to all workbooks, plus rollups.
 In addition, prior and current year actuals had to be manually keyed into each spreadsheet,” said Winchester.

 “Within 30 days of implementing the IT planning tool, we had it populated with all our GL information, two years of budgets, and two years of actuals.
 We rolled it out and had a tool in front of our end users.”
 Having budget data in a database instead of multiple workbooks allowed quick, real-time changes, eliminated out-of-date versions, and provided on-the-spot answers that would not have been possible before.

 Today, the IT team builds their budget in Apptio and feeds it into the Apptio IT planning tool and feeds it into the Apptio financial management solution.
 They load monthly actuals from their corporate financial system into the cost transparency solution and feed that back into the IT planning tool.